 Our pieces feel different than other pewter because we choose a Lead Free Pewter which is very close to the ancient Britannia mix.
 This mix is famed to have been created in England around 2000 years ago.
 In essence it is the flip of the old world bronze and brought about an abundance of a beautiful white metal.
 It contains copper which helps with the color, feel, and overall vibration of the metal.
 Also we take the time and care to polish the pieces to our unique very bright finish.

-Nebula and Jeweler's White Bronze has a stunning Silver-like luster without the price of Sterling, giving everyone the opportunity to own the beautiful designs that inspire them!
+Jeweler's White Bronze has a stunning Silver-like luster without the price of Sterling, giving everyone the opportunity to own the beautiful designs that inspire them!

 This new Semi-Precious metal alloy is nickel and lead free as well as Hypoallergenic.

 Our Collection is a value-priced alternative to silver for the cost-conscious.
 This patented new semi-precious metal is created to meet high quality standards and each piece of the collection is crafted with the same attention to detail as our silver jewelry line.

 With the same highly-polished look as Sterling Silver, but at a considerably lower cost, Jeweler's White Bronze helps to make stunning designs more affordable and just as inspiring!